 Progressive lensesalso called no-line bifocalsare a high-tech solution for the diminished ability to focus on close-up objects that comes with age.
 The term for this loss of visual acuity is presbyopia, and it usually begins after adults turn 40.
 Many eye doctors recommend progressive lenses to replace two pairs of glassesone for reading and one for distance vision.

-Progressive lenses offer a smooth transition from distance vision through intermediate vision to near vision, and they supply all the in-between corrections as well.
-This means that instead of having just two different viewing zones (near and distant), like with bifocals, progressive lenses have progressive powers of correction (from bottom to top), easing eye strain and providing he most natural vision correction.
+Progressive lenses offer a smooth transition from distance vision through intermediate vision to near vision, and they supply all the corrections between these points.
+This means that instead of having just two different viewing zones (near and distant), like you do with conventional bifocals, progressive lenses have progressive powers of correction (from bottom to top), easing eye strain and providing the most natural vision correction.

 We started offering progressive lenses in 1999 and have filled thousands of 100% accurate prescriptions.
 Dr. Guy Hodgson, co-founder of FramesDirect.com, has developed a proprietary mathematical method of determining the optimal position of the reading (or seg height) of a progressive no-line bifocal without the need for visiting the doctor's office.
 In fact, Dr. Hodgson's virtual measurement tool gets even better results than an in-person measurement.
 FramesDirect.com is the only online eyewear retailer that can determine the perfect height for the progressive lens.

 As a company founded by doctors, FramesDirect.com sells nothing but the absolute best lenses available on the market today.
 The Essilor digital progressive lens delivers effortless vision in a full back-sided, digitally surfaced lens design.
 Other key features of the lens include:

 Also see: Reading Glasses, How to Measure Pupillary Distance or PD, What's My Glasses Frame Size?, Lens Color Guide, Understanding Your Prescription, Need to Order Lenses Only?